 3. Watering Regularly

 The soil quality and the water requirement for hydrangea have come a lot in this article.
-So, in brief, I would say that the hydrangeas dehydrate easily as they grow in well-drained soil and thus require at least three times watering each week.
+So, in brief, we would say that the hydrangeas dehydrate easily as they grow in well-drained soil and thus require at least three times watering each week.

 How To Fix: